The current State of Public Calamity (Estado de Calamidade), has now been extended to 31st of October 2021

-Below follows some of the rules that apply - in all provinces except where separate information is stated.
-The rules may change:
+Below follows some of the rules that apply.
+The rules may change.

 - Compulsory and correct use of masks in public areas applies.
 (Fines apply in case of violation).

 - Angola's borders remain closed.
 Regular flights have gradually resumed.

 Exceptions for travels to or from Angola can be granted to: